One-Shot Generative Flows: Existence and Obstructions: Introduction

-Recent literature has used variations of this idea successfully to build sampling algorithms, essentially by constructing near optimal couplings that yield nearly straight flows.
-Indeed, rectified-flow methods, minibatch-coupling methods, and optimal-transport variants of conditional flow matching exploit this fundamental property of optimal transport, yielding practically relevant algorithms, see~\cite{liu2022flow,pooladian2023multisample,tong2024minibatchot}.
-Such algorithms, however, require additional up-front computation: first estimate some surrogate $\tilde{T}$ to a transport map $T$ and then instantiate a simple process $X_\bullet$ in terms of $\tilde{T}$.
-A practical question is whether one can bypass this: can we obtain straight-flows by a well-crafted $X_\bullet$ without any transport map computation?
-Perhaps more fundamentally: are straight line flows a unique property to the processes~\eqref{eq:OT-driven-FM} relying on a transport map $T$ with a positive definite Jacobian?
+Recent literature has successfully built on this idea by developing sampling algorithms that construct near-optimal couplings to produce nearly straight flows.
+Indeed, rectified-flow methods, minibatch-coupling methods, and optimal-transport variants of conditional flow matching exploit this fundamental property of optimal transport, yielding practically relevant algorithms~\cite{liu2022flow,pooladian2023multisample,tong2024minibatchot}.
+Such algorithms, however, require additional up-front computation: first estimate some surrogate $\tilde{T}$ to a transport map $T$ and then instantiate a simple process $X_\bullet$ in terms of $\tilde{T}$. \ymm{A different set of approaches, e.g., self-distillation \cite{salimans2022progressive, boffi2025build} and mean flow \cite{geng2025mean,geng2025improved}, building on the notion of consistency models \cite{song2023consistency,kim2023consistency,boffi2024flow}, aim to learn the ODE flow map $\phi$ directly, but doing so requires more complex training objectives.}